TechSupportz/eatoryeet-react/README.md

 ## EatOrYeet

-A restaurant review website made for my Coding and Development Project Module in Sem 2.2 at Temasek Polytechnic
+A restaurant review website built in Sem 1.2 at Temasek Polytechnic for CDEV module

 Built using React.js, Redux Toolkit, RTK Query & MUI